gloriaconcepto/Medium-Publications-Application/README.md

 2) The user's avatar/image if available.

+3)Number of publications subscribe by the user

-3)Links to user's 5 recent posts.
+4) Links to user's 5 recent posts.

-4)The tags each post has.
+5)The tags each post has.

 Trello Project Link:https://trello.com/b/HIH0JJck/medium-publication-app